-I’m a sophomore who wishes she could just major in cheese.You can often find me yelling at the stove in the Wren kitchen, but when not studying or thinking about food, I love to sing, do yoga, and read.
+I’m a junior who wishes she could just major in cheese.You can often find me yelling at the stove in the Wren kitchen, but when not studying or thinking about food, I love to sing, do yoga, and read.
 While I’m not the most adventurous of food lovers, there are few things (let’s face it, nothing) better to me than enjoying a perfect, simple meal.
 Top secret: the way to my heart is a fantastic bowl of pasta.
 Or rice.
 Or soup.
 Actually–just cook and we’ll be friends.

-I am a freshman with an interest in education, anthropology, and the education of anthropology.
+I am a sophomore with an interest in education, anthropology, and the education of anthropology.
 I am easy to satisfy but difficult to please.
 Although I am known for being incredibly open and excited when it comes to food from anywhere and anyone, there is nothing I appreciate more than the completing a dish whose tastes marry so perfectly that you have to look up and say “wow.”
 I am a sucker for soups, carrot cake, and/or medium-rare steak with friends because, really, the communicable culture of food is what it’s all about.

-I am a freshman who is undecided and undeclared when it comes to majors, as well as to what I love more: sweet or savory (maybe I have both teeth?).
+I am a sophomore who is still undecided and undeclared when it comes to majors, as well as to what I love more: sweet or savory (maybe I have both teeth?).
 I love animals, so you may find me on the pre-vet track, and starting now, you’ll also find me on the tracks of the T ready to eat my way through each stopping station!
 Growing up in a small town in Connecticut, where we had more pharmacies and banks than restaurants, I gained most of my knowledge of food by watching the Food Network (who needs Dora to teach you how to explore the world when you can learn how to explore your kitchen with Paula Deen?!).
 I may have a slight phobia of snakes, but even the most peculiar looking foods do not scare me; in fact, they do quite the opposite.
 From my small suburban beginnings in life, I have become more determined to try new and exciting foods of different cultures to which I was never exposed.
 I cannot wait to explore surrounding areas of Boston to experience these different cultures through one facet that all of them share: food!
 If I am not eating, I am talking about food, and if I’m not talking about food, you’ll probably find me singing along to some Ri Ri or Ciara (classy, I know).